vercel/next.js/examples/cms-buttercms/README.md

 To try preview mode, [create a blog post](https://buttercms.com/post/):

 - Set the **Title** as `Draft Post Test`.
-- Fill the content and summary with dummy text.
+- Fill the content and summary with mock text.
 - Set the **Featured Image** by downloading some image from [Unsplash](https://unsplash.com/).

 Most importantly, **do not publish** the blog post.
 Instead, click **Save Draft**.